Sitting at Work is a Heart Attack Risk

 Researchers found that the active conductors had about 1/3 the rate of coronary heart disease events than the seated bus drivers.
 The pay, benefits, working environment and other socioeconomic conditions were the same.
 The difference was activity.

-The findings kicked off a number of studies that showed clear heart benefits from more active jobs.
+The findings kicked off several studies that showed clear heart benefits from more active jobs.
 But jobs that involved physical labor were in decline.
 As society became more automated, machines replaced people and the remaining jobs needed little physical exertion.

 In the 1970s, the solution was to promote exercise as a way to counter the effects of a sedentary job.
 Sit all day at work, just grab an hour of exercise before or after.
 Studies into the effects of active versus passive jobs dropped.
 But deaths from heart disease continued to climb.

-Since 2009, several large scale studies have come out that re-examined the relationship between how active someone is at work and long-term mortality.
+Since 2009, several large-scale studies have come out that re-examined the relationship between how active someone is at work and long-term mortality.
 What they found is that even among people who regularly exercise, death rates are higher if your job has you sitting all day.
-In fact, heart attack rates climb for jobs that have you sitting as little as three hours a day.
+Heart attack rates climb for jobs that have you sitting as little as three hours a day.

 In 2012 a study was published from van der Ploeg HP of the Sydney School of Public Health.
 Researchers tracked 222,497 Australian adults for four years.
 They found that 6.9% of all deaths over that period could be directly attributed to nothing more than sitting.
 The longer you sat every day, the greater your chances of dying early.